 3 Ways To Kick Your Nightly Phone Habit

 We all have a different bedtime routine but we all share the same trap: our cell phones.
-No matter how early we get into bed, once we decide to send one last text, check Instagram one more time, or simply allot 5 minutes to Instagram… it's over, and we're scrolling until 2 AM.
+No matter how early we get into bed, once we decide to send one last text, check Instagram again, or simply allot 5 minutes to Twitter… it's over, and we're scrolling until the wee hours.

 Not only do our phones distract us from getting a goodnight's rest, but they're affecting us physically as well.
 Research¹ has shown that the blue light from our screens actually suppresses melatonin, and when that's low in our bodies it can lead to insomnia and irritability.
 Phones mess with our sleep whether or not we want to admit it.